alicht/GAsamplelesson/README.md

 ```
 super() calls the constructor of the parent class.
 In the above example, once super does what it needs to do, it then runs through the rest of Dogs constructor.

+In order to give an instance of a child class context (i.e., be able to use this), you must call super.

+# Review
+What is a class?
+What is new?
+How are they related?
+What does it mean to use "inheritance" when working with classes?
+How do we indicate that one class inherits from another?
+What does super mean?